sanskrit-coders/sanskrit-coders.github.io/content/content/ocr/scanning.md

 - can be done with pdfarranger - but can be laborious if facing page proportions are not uniform
 - briss is more automated.
 Still - makes errors.
 Can make overlapping rectangles.
   - Source: [GH](https://github.com/mbaeuerle/Briss-2.0/releases)
+- can open the pdf on computer, and use adobe scan in 2-page mode on it.

 {{< figure src="../images/briss-overlapping-rectangles.png" title="" class="thumbnail">}}